josepdcs/kubectl-prof/README.md

 ## Contribute

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
-We welcome issues, questions, and pull requests.
+We welcome issues, questions, and pull requests

 ## Maintainers